-Also, if your dog is injured, is recovering from surgery, or is in pain it is better to take them to a qualified therapist for a dog massage.
+Also, if your dog is injured, is recovering from surgery, or is in pain, it is better to take them to a certified therapist for a dog massage.

 Research any practitioner thoroughly and ask for qualifications, experience and testimonials.
 Because you are putting your dog in the care of someone you don’t know so make sure that both you and your dog are comfortable with them and their expertise.

 Home dog massage